gmalette/pubsubstub/README.md

 # Pubsubstub

-TODO: Write a gem description
+Pubsubstub is a rack middleware to add Pub/Sub

 ## Installation